 * County public parks will stay open; however, playgrounds within the parks will be closed.
 More here.

-In the interest of public health and safety in response to the threat of COVID-19, the City of Dunedin has suspended all disconnections of water, wastewater, and solid waste services for nonpayment – effective March 18, 2020 for at least 30 days.
+In the interest of public health and safety in response to the threat of COVID-19, the City of Dunedin has suspended all disconnections of water, wastewater, and solid waste services for nonpayment – effective March 18, 2020, through at least June 30, 2020.